ranjennaidu2024/ionic-course-project/README.md

    > ng g c recipes
    > //OR
-   > ionic generate
+   > ionic generate component

-For this project we create auth component using:
+Actually we should create auth component using:

-> ionic generate page auth
+> ionic generate component auth

+but we will not use this command for now as it will create auth.component, for now we will do manual creation and update the app-routing.module.ts

 9. Since using Capacitor plugin , Don't need the @ionic-native/splash-screen and @ionic-native/status-bar plugins anymore